mcd500/ta-ref/sampleta.md

 Changes of BIOS (SGX) or Secure Monitor (Keystone) will give the different signature even for same enclave.

 Rollback attack is the another issue.
 There is no mechanism to avoid rollback attack with our current implementation.
 The user must update ObjectID or some data in the enclave like the version id explicitly for the new contents.
-This mitigates rollback attack because key/iv are ObjectID/enclave invariant.
+This mitigates rollback attack because key/iv are ObjectID/enclave invariants.

 ## Performance measurement